Oafish1/Data-Reconstruction/README.md

 ## Anonymization
 ### Usage
 This function is generally meant to anonymize data from any number of datasets.
-The `UnionCom` algorithm is used alone.
+The `UnionCom` algorithm is used **alone** and is the sole codebase for this particular application.

 ### Process
 `anonymize` takes similar arguments to `run_pipeline`